minibolt-guide/minibolt/guide/system/privacy.md

   CookieAuthFileGroupReadable 1
   ```

-* Reload Tor configuration to activate the modifications
+* Reload the Tor configuration to activate the modifications

   ```sh
   $ sudo systemctl reload tor